liblava/liblava/README.md

 return plotter.end_frame(block.get_buffers());
 ```

-... and call the renderer with recorded command buffers.
+... and call the renderer with our recorded command buffers.

-Don't forget to clean it up at run end:
+Don't forget to clean it up:

 ```c++
 block.destroy();